Sketchup - Arkio

 If the model has geometry modeled under the xy-plane (origin), the Arkio table surface can be cut away using a primitive void in Arkio's modeling tools.
 Making the void bigger than the loaded model enables teleporting on underground geometry.

-If your model is far from the center or floating, it means it is far from its origin.
-It's best to keep your geometry near the origin in 3D tools to prevent modeling inaccuracies.
+If your model is floating or far from the center, it means it is modeled far from the origin.
+It's best to keep your geometry close to the origin in 3D tools to prevent geometry inaccuracies.
 You can address this in two ways:

 Layers